fore-stun/flakes/scripts/pandoc/test/line-splits.md

 So I tried regenerating the lock files using `npm install --package-lock-only` but it attempts and fails to build the entire project when I do that?
 Wtf?

 Sway/flat/erect back — Don’t check this until hip width is correct.
 (Don’t pin back pattern to bra or you won’t be able to tell if you need a sway/flat/erect back alteration.)
 For sway/flat/ erect back make a tuck at the center back as deep as needed to make the back hem parallel to the floor, tapering to nothing at the side seam.

+Test.
+This isn’t
+right.
+It’s really not
+right.
+Yikes!
+I’m truly a bit
+perplexed.
+This is *very* annoying.